What Will Happen When I Make A Claim?

 On behalf of a loved one who has unfortunately passed away

-If you’ve sadly lost a loved one in a farming accident, we can help you with:
+If you’ve sadly lost a loved one in a ladder accident, we can help you with:

 Representing you at inquest